WillemB2104/WillemB2104.github.io/_pages/about.md

 difference between an interesting result and a usable one.

-The work I find worth doing is the kind that survives contact with new, unseen samples that better reflect clinical practice, patients with prior treatment exposure, comorbidities, varying symptom severity, and all the heterogeneity that gets excluded from tightly controlled study populations.
+The work I find worth doing is the kind that survives contact with new, unseen samples that better reflect clinical practice: patients with prior treatment exposure, comorbidities, varying symptom severity, and all the heterogeneity that gets excluded from tightly controlled study populations.